damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## authorize(configId?: string, authOptions?: AuthOptions)

-This method is being called when you want to redirect to the secure token server and login your user.
+This method is being called when you want to redirect to the authority and sign in the identity.
 This method takes a `configId` as parameter if you want to use a specific config and it also takes `authOptions` adding `customParams` which can change every time you want to login and an `urlHandler` which is getting called instead of the redirect.

 See also [Custom parameters](features.md/#custom-parameters)